-Ms. Carolyn Handschin emphasized the need to mobilize to end wars through dialogue and cooperation.
+Ms. Carolyn Handschin-Moser, president of the NGO Committee on the Status of Women at the UN in Geneva, emphasized mobilizing to end wars through dialogue and cooperation.
 She highlighted women's crucial roles during and after wars, such as running businesses, holding communities together, and caring for the injured.
-Despite the opportunities presented by UN Security Council Resolution 1325, she argued that women still need to be fully integrated at all stages of conflict, especially pre-conflict.
+Handschin-Moser stressed the importance of including women in peace negotiations, citing their unique skills and intimate experience with war.
+Despite the opportunities presented by UN Security Council Resolution 1325, she argued that women still need to be fully integrated into all conflict stages, especially pre-conflict.
 She underscored the significant influence women have as nurturers and influencers.

-Ms. An Monita, vice president of IAYSP-Cambodia, highlighted the organization's mission to inspire collaboration for true peace.
-She emphasized three points: the absence of women from peace talks weakens sustainability; UN Security Council Resolution 1325 is crucial for recognizing women's roles; and peace begins in families nurtured by mothers' love.
+Ms. An Monita, vice president of Cambodia's International Association of Youth and Students for Peace, highlighted the organization's mission to inspire collaboration for true peace.
+She emphasized three points: the absence of women from peace talks weakens sustainability, UN Security Council Resolution 1325 is crucial for recognizing women's roles, and peace begins in families nurtured by mothers' love.
 She praised Cambodian women for taking leadership roles in economic development, community healing, and justice advocacy.
-Ms. Monita stressed the potential of young women to drive positive change, stating their voices are vital for inclusive policies, social cohesion, and addressing the roots of conflict.
+Monita stressed the potential of young women to drive positive change, stating their voices are vital for inclusive policies, social cohesion, and addressing conflict roots.